 Transactions of all sizes are frequently detailed under a range of pre-contractual agreements before reaching lawyers for full documentation.
 These include heads of agreement, letters of offer, and memorandum of understanding style of agreements.
 An important step to conclude negotiations and facilitate entry into a final contract, these agreements can also be the cause of a major dispute if the transaction does not proceed or if a party wants terms not covered in the agreement.
 This is often to the surprise of the parties.
-In this article, partner Nicholas Stevens offers a timely reminder about thinking twice before signing on the dotted line.
+In this article, partner Mark Lyons offers a timely reminder about thinking twice before signing on the dotted line.

 As a starting principle, pre-contractual agreements are not legally binding if they are mere agreements to agree to proceed to formal contract.
 However, there may be an intention for these agreements to give rise to legal obligations and the courts will support enforceability where the prerequisites of a legally binding agreement are satisfied.

 This issue typically arises when a transaction does not proceed to formal contract, and the extent to which the agreement is enforceable is required to be determined.
 Too often, there is not enough thought about whether the obligation to sign a formal contract, or some other obligation, should be enforceable.
 The issue becomes unclear and ripe for dispute.

 It is imperative parties are clear about whether the agreement (or some part of it) is, or is not, intended to be binding.
 General statements about enforceability, such as 'subject to board approval' or 'subject to contract', only go so far.
 These are certainly not get out of jail free cards, and should be accompanied by express provisions confirming the binding (if any) and non-binding aspects of an agreement.

 Provisions commonly intended to be binding include: